Getz/Gilberto Vol. 2

 Getz/Gilberto #2 is a live album by Stan Getz and João Gilberto, released in 1966.
 It was recorded at a live concert at Carnegie Hall in October 1964.
-The previous album Getz/Gilberto won the 1965 Grammy Awards for Best Album of the Year and Best Jazz Instrumental Album - Individual or Group amongst others.
+The previous album Getz/Gilberto won the 1965 Grammy Awards for Best Album of the Year and Best Jazz Instrumental Album - Individual or Group, among others.
 The painting on the cover is by Olga Albizu.